Springfield, MO, Schools with Human Resources Management Programs

 Missouri State University

-Founded in 1905, MSU currently has more than 20,000 students enrolled in its 130 undergraduate and graduate programs.
+Founded in 1905, MSU currently has greater than 20,000 students enrolled in its more than 180 bachelor's degrees and over 100 graduate programs.
 As the second-largest university in the state of Missouri, MSU includes a main campus in Springfield, a research campus in Mountain Grove and a 2-year campus in West Plains.
-Students interested in studying human resources management at MSU can pursue a relevant diploma in management through the College of Business Administration.
+Students interested in studying human resources management at MSU can pursue a relevant certificate or bachelor's degree in human management.

 Certificate in Human Resources Management